-Here’s the original quote from the Google:
+Here’s the original quote from Google:

 We’ve heard complaints from users that if they click on a result and it’s difficult to find the actual content, they aren’t happy with the experience.
 Rather than scrolling down the page past a slew of ads, users want to see content right away.

 So sites that don’t have much content “above-the-fold” can be affected by this change.
-If you click on a website and the part of the website you see first either doesn’t have a lot of visible content above-the-fold or dedicates a large fraction of the site’s initial screen real estate to ads, that’s not a very good user experience.
+If you click on a website and the part of the website you see first either doesn’t have a lot of visible content above-the-fold or dedicates a large fraction of the site’s initial screen real estate to ads, that’s not very good user experience.

 Such sites may not rank as highly going forward.